NiuHuangxiaozi/Guarding-the-Dream/README.md

 ### Stage two : Ready to build your towers.

-The picture below shows the key part of the game:
+The image below illustrates the key aspect of the game:

 ![mainwindow](./ReadmePhoto/mainwindow.png)